 Complete all data fields on the online application.
-Please submit your application only when it represents your best effort, and only after everything is complete.
-Take the GMAT or GRE (GMAT is preferred) and TOEFL, PTE Academic or IELTS, if required, before submitting your application, so that you can include your scores.
+Please submit your application only when it represents your best effort.
+If you have not taken the GMAT or GRE yet, please note your future scheduled test date in your application.
+Please do complete the TOEFL, PTE Academic or IELTS, if required, prior to submitting your application.
 If you have already taken your required tests and sent your score reports to Vanderbilt, your scores will automatically be verified by Vanderbilt.
 Because we rely on the accuracy of self-reported test scores, it is not necessary to provide an official score report when you apply.
 You will be required to have the official test score sent to Vanderbilt University only if you accept an offer of admission.
 It is your responsibility to notify us of any scheduled retake or future date for test taking, so we can know when to expect updated scores.
 For international educational requirements, click here.

 - We require a separate unofficial transcript from every college or university you are attending or have attended.